-The EIC records search identified 85 previously recorded cultural resources within one mile of the project.
+The EIC records search identified 77 previously recorded cultural resources within one mile of the project.
 The most common resource types found within one mile are prehistoric and cluster within the bedrock-laden foothills to the west and southwest.
-The resources closest to the subject property are historic.
-No resources are recorded within the current project; however, one resource, RIV-6276H - the Colorado River Aqueduct (CRA), is mapped adjacent to the northern boundary of the property.
-The aqueduct is situated north of the project within a Metropolitan Water District (MWD) easement.
-The records search results also indicate that 40 cultural resource studies have been conducted within a one-mile radius of the project, one of which is mapped along the northern boundary the current project (Jones and Stokes 2000).
-The Jones and Stokes study consists of a large overview for a fiber optic cable alignment installed within the MWD easement and does not directly address the current project parcels.
+The closest mapped resource to the project is P-33-007628, located adjacent to the southwestern boundary of the property.
+Site P-33-007628 was recorded as a Queen Anne Victorian single-family residence constructed in 1889 and historically known as the Leavitt House.
+The records search results also indicate that 44 cultural resource studies have been conducted within a one-mile radius of the project, none of which included the subject property.